|

 - Failure to substantially adjust the minimum wage

 The federal minimum wage of $5.15, when adjusted for inflation, has steadily decreased during the past two decades and is at its lowest historical level.
 Moreover, the ratio of the minimum wage to the average worker's wage continues to decrease.
-At one time the minimum wage was somewhat above the federal poverty level but now it is substantially below it.
+Prior to 1980, the annual minimum wage was near or above the Federal Poverty level for a household of three persons.
+Since 1980, it has been substantially below that level.
 Over 6% of the national workforce is employed at the minimum wage level.
 Significantly more low level workers are paid an hourly wage that is scaled to the minimum wage.
-An increasing number of states have enacted minimum wage laws which exceed the federal standard.
-In January 2007 the U.S. House of Representatives passed the Fair Minimum Wage Act of 2007 and the U.S. Senate passed its version in 2007.
-The legislation calls for a gradual increase in the minimum wage to $7.25 per hour by March 2009.
-The two bills must be reconciled in committees before being sent to the President.
-If signed by President Bush, the first increase will raise the minimum wage to $5.85.
+A majority of states have enacted minimum wage laws which exceed the federal standard.
+In 2007 Congress passed the Fair Minimum Wage Act of 2007 which called for a gradual increase in the minimum wage to $7.25 per hour by March 2009. .

 - Globalization